 For a long time the quarter has been associated with artists and intellectuals.
 The special ambience still found here reflects the thousands of students going to the Sorbonne University and other academic institutions which the quarter is home to.
 At the same time a bohemian way of life blends with the simpler student life and creates a unique character and vibe in this part of Paris.

 Not surprisingly, there are loads of interesting sites and hidden gems dispersed in the Latin Quarter, and you will probably discover your own favourites.
 You can really spend an entire day here exploring great, old buildings and experiencing the special Latin Quarter vibe.
-Our suggested itinerary will take you round to some of the places we consider the quintessence of the Latin Quarter – and tend to return to every time we visit the French capital!

 Going for a stroll in the Latin Quarter, you cannot easily overlook the central campus of Sorbonne University and the students circulating in between their lectures in the area.